vulbyte/dotfiles/.config/nvim/README.md

 4. check that ``:Mason`` is also working , if it's working should be all good ..

-# Troubleshooting:
+## Troubleshooting:

 - CC1 :  if you are having issues errors  caused from  "missing the cc1 file/di rectory" it' s because you're missing a file used to compile  code for gcc . to fix this run: ```yum install gcc-c++```, if you don't h ave yum go install it...
-- GREP SEARCH NOT WO RKING: . if this isn't working you need to install rip grep via: https://github.com/BurntSushi/ripgrep
+- GREP SEARCH NOT WORKING: . if this isn't working you need to install rip grep via: https://github.com/BurntSushi/ripgrep

-# installation . while you're at it install this too: https://github.com/sharkdp/fd
-# installation..